 Helping western monarch butterflies is more important than ever before.

 Recent counts of overwintering western monarchs have revealed that their population is now below endangered species status.
-Once numbering around 4.5 million in the 1980’s, they’re now a population of 28,429 individuals.
+Once numbering around 4.5 million in the 1980’s, are now a population of 28,429 individuals as of 2019.
 That’s .06% of historic averages or, in other words, their population has declined by 99.4%.

 Hearing this news, I jumped on the phone with Matthew Shepherd from the Xerces Society to learn more.